 Who was Barangaroo?

 Barangaroo Reserve is named after a powerful leader called Barangaroo.
-She was of significance influence during the European colonisation era.
+She was of significant influence during the European colonisation era.
 Being from the Cammeraygal clan, she lived around the north harbour.
-She was strong, wise and very influencial.
+She was strong, wise, and very influential.

 The Cammeraygal clan were a clan of the Eora tribe of Indigenous Australians.
 They were united by common language and were inhabited in the Lower North Shore of Sydney.